top of page

 Family moves saw her gravitating towards London, living in both Twickenham and Richmond-Upon-Thames.

-Whilst studying at St. Mary's University College, she worked as a runner on It's a Knockout –cementing her love of the broadcast industry.
-She continued gaining experience at LNN factuals, Endemol, and more.
+Whilst studying she worked as a runner on It's a Knockout –cementing her love of the broadcast industry.
+She continued gaining experience at LNN Factuals, Endemol, and more.

 Then her first big break came in 2003, when Lara became Channel 5 News’ daily weather presenter, and one of the faces of the channel.